12 nights between London hops (nights of Tue Aug 4 – Sat Aug 15):

 PM

 Swanna & Tristan's WeddingCelebrate at the castle!
 Clearwell Castle ceremonies are typically held in the stunning ballroom or the castle gardens.
-Enjoy the celebration — you've earned a party after 2 weeks of travel.
+Enjoy the celebration — you've earned a party after Denmark, Sweden, and Ireland.

 Wedding